morufajibike/macbook-setup/README.md

 A collection of setup scripts for configuring a macbook

+NB: Please take your time to review the scripts before using it.
+I take no responsiblity for whatever happens to your laptop after using it.

 Credit:
 I took some inspiration from a lot of places i can hardly remember now but most notably https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/.